iterative/dvc.org/static/docs/get-started/add-files.md

 ### Expand to learn about DVC internals

-You can see that actual data file has been moved to the `.dvc/cache` directory (ideally with reflinks if available on the system, otherwise by file copy – see [Cache File Linking](/docs/user-guide/cache-file-linking) to learn about all the supported file linking options, their tradeoffs, and how to enable them).
+You can see that actual data file has been moved to the `.dvc/cache` directory, while the entries in the working directory may be links to the actual files in the DVC cache.
+(See [Cache File Linking](/docs/user-guide/cache-file-linking) to learn about the supported file linking options, their tradeoffs, and how to enable them).

 ```dvc
 $ ls -R .dvc/cache